-An equally interesting explanation is that an intact tight junction serves to confine the osmotic pressure to only a small subsection of the epithelial membrane (Figure 6C).
-Meaning that instead of an epithelial cell being surrounded by hyperosmotic pressure at all membranes as we see when examining single cell volume regulation, the tight junction restricts that osmotic pressure to only one side of the epithelial tissue, and impact regulatory volume increase.
+epithelial tissue and impacts RVI.
+This hypothesized mechanism poses that geometrically constrained osmotic stress across the apical/basal surfaces of the tissue affects cellular volume regulation differently than osmotic stress across the cellular membrane.
 In our results, mature monolayers with functional tight junctions are only exposed to hyperosmotic pressure at the apical membrane and acini are only exposed at the basolateral membrane.
-Thus, our data does not indicate that the geometry of the osmotic shock is important for this response, as one might expect given known localization of the NKCC1 channel to the basolateral surface (Mykoniatis et al., 2010; Koumangoye et al., 2018).
-Instead, it suggests cells react differently to osmotic pressure gradients across the apical-basal plane than when to those across the cell membrane.
+Thus, our data do not indicate that the geometry of the osmotic shock is important for this response, as one might expect given known localization of the NKCC1 channel to the basolateral surface (Mykoniatis et al., 2010; Koumangoye et al., 2018).
+Instead, they suggest that cells react differently to osmotic pressure gradients across the apicalbasal plane than to those across the cell membrane.

 Future work is required to understand the mechanisms controlling of volume regulation in mature epithelium, including how tight junctions impact NKCC ion channel activity.
-We can, however, conclude that tight junctions in mature epithelium suppress volume homeostasis and, as such, cell volume regulation in epithelial tissue is qualitatively different from that of single cells.
-Given the known consequences of cell volume regulation for their physiology, these results have significant consequences for control of mechanotransduction pathways in epithelial tissue.
+The details of the relationship between NKCC activity and tight junctions have been linked to dysfunction and inflammation in both the gut (Koumangoye et al., 2020) and the brain (Wang et al., 2022), where activating NKCC1-related pathways was found to disrupt the tight junctions of the blood- brain barrier.
+We are able thus to conclude that tight junctions in mature epithelium suppress volume homeostasis, and cell volume regulation in epithelial tissue is qualitatively different from that of single cells.
+Given the known consequences of cell volume regulation for cellular physiology, these results have significant consequences for control of mechanotransduction pathways in epithelial tissue.